lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Key generation is a process that is entirely internal to a cryptographic module, and as such it is often customized to fit the performance or operational requirements of the module.
 In cases where the private keys never leave the module or are otherwise not required to interoperate with other cryptographic modules, it is not required for interoperability for the private keys to match the format described in this specification.
 Therefore, in general, implementations of Composite ML-KEM MAY use an alternate key generation process so long as it generates compatible public keys, and so long as both component keys are freshly-generated and not re-used in a standalone key or within another composite key.
 Below are some examples of modifications that an implementer MAY make to the key generation process.

-Implementations MAY modify this process to additionally output the expanded `mlkemSK` or to make use of `ML-KEM.KeyGen_internal(mlkemSeed)` as needed to expand the ML-KEM seed into an expanded key prior to performing a signing operation.
+Implementations MAY modify this process to additionally output the expanded `mlkemSK` or to make use of `ML-KEM.KeyGen_internal(d, z)` as needed to expand the ML-KEM seed `(d || z)` into an expanded key prior to performing a signing operation.

 In cases where it is desirable to have a deterministic KeyGen of one or both component keys from a seed, this process MAY be modified to expose an interface of `Composite-ML-KEM<OID>.KeyGen(seed)` such that one component algorithm is generated from the seed and the other from random, or the input seed is cryptohraphically expanded to produce seeds for both components.
 Security analysis of such a modified key generation process is outside the scope of this document.